jasonacox/Build-OpenSSL-cURL/README.md

 	   |____libcrypto.a
 	   |____libssl.a

-NOTE: This script allows building the OpenSSL 1.1.1 and 1.0.2 series libraries.
-The 1.0.2 series will be end of life soon so it is recommended that you use the new long term support (LTS) 1.1.1 version.
+NOTE: This script allows building the OpenSSL 3.0.x and 1.1.1 series libraries.
+The OpenSSL 1.1.1 series is supported until 11th September 2023.
+All older versions (including 1.1.0, 1.0.2, 1.0.0 and 0.9.8) are now out of support and should not be used.
+Users of these older versions are encouraged to upgrade to 3.0 as soon as possible.

 ### HTTP2 / nghttp2
 The `nghttp2-build.sh` script builds the nghttp2 libraries used by libcurl for the HTTP2 protocol.